-In Episode 5 we continue the conversation with Jim Korkis about the history and back stories in Disney’s Copper Creek Cabins and Villas at the Wilderness Lodge.
+In Episode 5 we continue the conversation with Jim Korkis about the history and backstories of Disney’s Copper Creek Cabins and Villas at the Wilderness Lodge.
 This blog post is a high-level summary for show notes and photographs of things discussed in the podcast.
 For more information, you may want to see the articles Jim posted on MousePlanet.com.
 “The Wilderness Lodge Saga – Part One” and “The Wilderness Lodge Saga – Part Two.”

-Boulder Ridge has a train-room that was once called “the Iron Spike Room.”
-This room changed names to the “Carolwood Pacific Room” because it houses artifacts from the railroad that Walt had built in his backyard.
+Boulder Ridge has a train room that was once called “the Iron Spike Room.”
+This room changed its name to the “Carolwood Pacific Room” because it houses artifacts from the railroad that Walt had built in his backyard.
 One object on display is a set of tracks from Walt's backyard railroad.
 Walt personally made two cars on show.
-Jim points out a photo of Salvador Dali riding the railroad's cars.
+Jim points out a photo of Salvador Dali riding the railroad cars.

 Jim shares a final secret: Disney recycled the crane in the Boulder Ridge pool from Catastrophe Canyon area of the Backlot Tour at Disney’s Hollywood Studios.

-Jim discusses Secret Stories of Walt Disney world that are shown below in the Amazon links.
+Jim discusses Secret Stories of Walt Disney World which is shown below in the Amazon links.

 Jim makes his living researching and writing.
 If you enjoyed listening to Jim, we encourage you to support his research efforts by purchasing one of his books on Amazon or directly from the publisher at Theme Park Press.
 You can support Jim and the show by using these Amazon affiliate links.